This chapter only applies if you use the

 Tricentis uses the Identity Server as the Identity and Access Control solution.

-Tricentis does not enforce the use of secure HTTPS, but for production it is mandatory for every interaction with the Tricentis Tosca Server.
+Tricentis doesn't enforce the use of secure HTTPS, but recommends using HTTPS for interactions with the Tosca Server.

 The Authentication Service additionally requires a token sign certificate.
 It needs an asymmetric key pair to sign and validate JSON Web Tokens (JWT).

 Tricentis recommends that you use a different certificate for token signing than for securing via HTTPS.
 Due to increased security, the private key should only be known to the Authentication Service.